The risk of sharks in New Caledonia

-From data collected about the situations in which shark attacks occur, we know that in the majority of cases, accidents occur when humans adopt risky behaviour in the presence of sharks.
-Safely coexisting with these creatures means following certain basic ground rules.
-In particular, it is a good idea to avoid areas where swimming is not recommended due to the threat of sharks, and to avoid venturing into the water at certain times of day.
+The data related to the context of shark attacks teaches us that, in the majority of cases, accidents occur when humans adopt a risky behavior towards sharks.
+Safe coexistence with sharks requires respect a few basic rules.
+In particular, it is important to avoid swimming in areas that are not recommended for swimming due to the shark risk and not to venture into the water at certain times of the day.

 Where to swim in New Caledonia

-- • in ports and harbours, close to boat moorings and marinas.
+- • In ports, near boat moorings and marinas.

-- • in turbulent waters near pipes or river mouths.
+- • In murky waters, near pipes or river mouths.

-- • in the area around the Nouville peninsula at Noumea.
+- • In the Nouville peninsula area in Nouméa.

-- • Green flag: swimming monitored and no specific danger present;
+- • Green flag: supervised swimming and no particular danger.

-- • Orange flag: swimming monitored but dangerous;
+- • Orange flag: supervised swimming but dangerous.

 - • Red flag: swimming prohibited.

-The beaches of Baie des Citrons (Lemon Bay) and Anse Vata in Nouméa have lifeguards on duty each day from 9:30 am to 5:30 pm from December to the end of February, as well as during the school holidays in April, September and November and during all long holiday weekends outside these periods.
+In Nouméa, the beaches of Baie des Citrons and Anse Vata have a swimming surveillance system from 9:30 am to 5:30 pm every day, from December to the end of February, during the school holidays in April, September and November, and, between them, during all long weekends.